 You might think that only older folks get cataracts.
 But babies and children can get them, too.

 A cataract is a cloudy area in the lens of your child’s eye.
 If it’s large or dense, it can cause blurry or even blocked vision.
-Your child may have a cataract in just one eye, or she could have one in each.
+Your child may have a cataract in just one eye, or they could have one in each.

 Why Does My Child Have a Cataract?